Ujamaa: Arusha Declaration

+On February 5, 1967, Nyerere issued the Arusha Declaration.
+It established an overall ideological approach to national development through collective hard work, agrarian transformation, and anti-colonialism.

 Codification and implementation of Ujamaa ideology

 TANU believes that it is the responsibility of the State to intervene actively in the economic life of the Nation so as to ensure the well being of all citizens and so as to prevent the exploitation of one person by another or one group by another, and so as to prevent the accumulation of wealth to an extent inconsistent with a classless society.

 Ideology of self-reliance and the Five Year Plan

 This expansive government spending was introduced and broken down in the Arusha Declaration two "Five Year Plans".
 These plans promised increased agricultural and industrial production and development yields particularly in rural settings.
 The solution to this plan was creating "Ujamaa Villages".

 Even though it was necessary that Tanzania became an independent economy, the local practices of Ujamaa promoted reliance upon communities.
 The most important part of society according to Ujamaa ideology was the community.
 The individual was secondary.
 Furthermore, Ujamaa ideology promoted the importance of communal living and a change in economic practices in regards to agricultural development that fit in line with Ujamaa ideology.
 Ujamaa was not only a domestic social project, but proof to the global community that African socialism could be achieved and succeed in creating a fully independent economy.